Nazeer2013/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 In this case I initially forgot to add test data validation_size to AutoMLConfig but this resulted in best performance overall.

+## AutoML User Case III witho validation data size

+In this case I added validation_size as 25% to AutoMLConfig.
+Results for the best fit model 'VotingEnsemble' were same.

+**Results: Accuracy: 0.918 with VotingEnsemble as best model selected**

 ## Pipeline comparison
 **Compare the two models and their performance.
 What are the differences in accuracy?
 In architecture?
 If there was a difference, why do you think there was one?**